tmolteno/tang/README.md

     make blinky-tangnano-prog

 Requires openFPGALoader to be installed in /usr/local/bin/openFPGALoader.
+Alternatively, you can use the Dockerfile and docker-compose to program the FPGA

+    docker-compose up --build